justuswitmer/witmer-redux-feedback-loop/README.md

 ## Usage
 Answer a question and then click next to proceed to the next page.
 Click back to change a previous answer

+To access the admin side, type in `/admin` to the url.
+There you can view feedback, flag it for review, or delete feedback.